How Do You Build An Audience Before You Have A Product? A Pre-Marketing Guide

-Where do you pre-market your non-product?
-I know, it seems kind of ridiculous but…remember, we ‘brand’ the author, not the book.
+I know, it seems kind of ridiculous, but…remember, we ‘brand’ the author, not only the book.
 So since we’re marketing YOU, let’s make you easily visible.
-Twitter, Facebook (you must have a personal account where people ‘friend’ you to manage everything else over there — even if you never use it — so grin and bear it), a Facebook page (required for any product or service), Google+ (you may think it’s silly but Google is the largest search engine in the world, and they own Google+ so…), plus either Pinterest or SnapChat or Instagram or YouTube — pick one.
+Twitter, Facebook (you must have a personal account where people ‘friend’ you to manage everything else over there — even if you never use it — so grin and bear it), a Facebook page (required for any product or service), Google+ (you may think it’s silly but Google is the largest search engine in the world, and they own Google+ so…), plus either Pinterest or SnapChat or Instagram or YouTube or TikTok — pick one.

 That’s what relationship-building is all about.

 Change Your Paradigm Right Now

 Ask not how to build your audience before you have a product, but how can you build relationships leading up to the release of your product.

 And remember this: your product will change with each book release — but you, the author, will not.
 Don’t open a new Twitter account or Facebook page with every book (oy, with the book Facebook pages for every book already) — it’s a waste of your time and effort.